orsonteodoro/gcf2/README.md

 1. Indirectly link to UBSan, which is preferred.
 These correspond to the per-package ubsan-align.conf, ubsan-null.conf, ubsan-vptr.conf configs.
 The .conf most preferred is the one that is the lowest performance impacting one and less chance of triggering the sanitizer check.
+The executable packages that link to the shared-lib must have the UBSan sanitizer symbol as well.
 2. Rollback dependencies without CFI.
 This is not desirable since it lowers mitigation.
 3. Ignore linker errors with linker-errors-as-warnings.conf added per